foreseecode/foresee-sdk-android-samples/readme.md

 8) Select the scopes, or permissions, you'd like to grant this token.
 To use your token to access repositories from the command line, select repo.
 (The token will need the read:packages permission)
 9) Click Generate token.

-Once you have that key, you should set 2 environment variables on your machine: GITHUB_USERNAME for your username, and GITHUB_PERSONAL_KEY for your personal key - these will be used in the next step
+Once you have that key, you should set 2 environment variables on your machine: `GITHUB_USERNAME` for your username, and `GITHUB_PERSONAL_KEY` for your personal key - these will be used in the next step

-Add the following code to your build.gradle file(s):
+Those environment variables will be picked up by the following lines in the sample project's [build.gradle](./build.gradle) file
 ```
 allprojects {
     repositories {